VishaalChandrasekar0203/Controlling-Adversary-AI/README.md

 Goal:
 Write stories for children without harmful text and simplified text generation process.

+Updated goal:
+security depried AI API - pull into any system and the AI adapts to the own domain starting with childrens stories
+ AI model to adapt to AI models and provides with the best security that is sutiable for it's own.
+ -

 Things to be achived  in this project :
 Evaluation of baises
 Risk management